dj1k/intro-to-gitops/content/40_Configure_Scope/60_k8_dashbaord.md

 weight = 60
 +++

-- You need an <b>Environment ActiveGate</b> to connect Dynatrace to your Kubernetes cluster API
+- You need an <b>Environment ActiveGate</b> to connect Weaveworks to your Kubernetes cluster API
 - You typically deploy the ActiveGate on a dedicated VM; running the ActiveGate in a container is not currently supported (but planned for the future)
 - For this exercise, the <b>Environment ActiveGate</b> will be deployed on your bastion host

 ### Install the ActiveGate on your bastion host

-- Make sure you are logged back in the Dynatrace console with your student account.
-You will need Dynatrace admin permissions for this exercise.
+- Make sure you are logged back in the Weaveworks console with your student account.
+You will need Weaveworks admin permissions for this exercise.
-- In the Dynatrace console, from the menu, go to <b>Deploy Dynatrace</b>, scroll down to the bottom and click on <b>Install ActiveGate</b>
+- In the Weaveworks console, from the menu, go to <b>Deploy Dynatrace</b>, scroll down to the bottom and click on <b>Install ActiveGate</b>

     ![install_ActiveGate](/images/install_ActiveGate.png)